codacy/chart/docs/index.md

 -   [System requirements](requirements.md)

-Optionally, you can follow one of the guides that we provide to quickly create a new Kubernetes or MicroK8s cluster as listed on the system requirements page:
+Optionally, you can follow one of the guides below to quickly create a new Kubernetes or MicroK8s cluster that satisfies the characteristics described in the system requirements:

 -   [Creating an Amazon EKS cluster](infrastructure/eks-quickstart.md)
 -   [Creating an AKS cluster](infrastructure/aks-quickstart.md)